Webhooks

 }

-Forsession.*events, the datafield also includes a sessionobject with
+Forsession.*events, the datafield also includes a sessionobject with id, ipAddress, and userAgent.

 Signature Verification

-Each webhook request contains an Authon-Signature header with the format sha256=<hex_digest>.
-Compute the expected HMAC-SHA256 over the raw request body using your webhook secret and compare with timing-safe equality.
+Each webhook request contains an X-Authon-Signature header with the format v1=<hex_digest>.
+The signature is computed as HMAC-SHA256 over timestamp.rawBody using your webhook secret.
+Compare the result with timing-safe equality.

 Always use the raw body buffer for verification, not a parsed JSON string.
 Express's json() middleware re-serializes the body which may alter whitespace and break the signature.